twitter/finagle/guide/_sources/ThreadingModel.rst.txt

 Offload Admission Control
 ^^^^^^^^^^^^^^^^^^^^^^^^^

-.. warning:: This is an experimental feature and may undergo rapid developmental changes.

 .. note:: This AC mechanism can only work if global offloading is enabled.

 Using system-wide offloading opens the door to an experimental form of admission control.
 This